Do’s and Don’ts: Booking Disney Travel

 DON’T: Stop Paying Attention After You Book

-Little-known fact: if you do book direct through Disney, you are free to re-book your trip as needed up until the cancellation date, and doing so can often save you a significant amount of money, or add benefits to your trip it wouldn’t have otherwise had.
-Too many travelers book their trips, wash their hands of the process, and then completely forget about their accommodations until it’s time to check in.
-Even those that continue to pay attention to Disney travel deals often forget to take advantage of this tip.
+Little-known fact: when you book your trip with Disney, you are free to re-book as needed up until the cancellation date.
+Doing so can often save you a significant amount of money, or add benefits to your trip.
+Too many travelers book their trips, wash their hands of the task, and then completely forget about their arrangements until it’s time to check in.
+Even those that continue to pay attention to travel deals often forget to take advantage of this tip.

-It works like this: suppose you know you’re going to be traveling to Disney 8 months from now, so you go ahead and book a vacation package for that time.
-A couple of months later, Disney announces a promotion for that same time that you’ll be there, and it would have saved you a bunch of money if you’d booked using that promotion instead.
-You don’t have to miss out on the savings, however: just call Disney (or your travel agent, if you booked that way) and have them re-book you using the new promotion.
+It works like this: suppose you know you’re going to Disney World 8 months from now, so you go ahead and book a vacation package.
+A couple of months later, Disney announces a promotion for that same time that you’ll be there.
+You do the math, and it would have saved you a bunch of money if you’d booked using that promotion instead.
+You don’t have to miss out on the savings, just re-book your trip using the new promotion.

 What tips do you have for booking Disney travel?
 Are there mistakes you’ve made in the past, or do you know tricks to help people get the best deal?
 Let us know in the comments!